kubernetes-up-and-running/kuard/README.md

 This builds a set of images with "fake versions" to be able to play with upgrades.

 ```
-make push REGISTRY=<my-gcr-registry>
+make all-push REGISTRY=<my-gcr-registry>
 ```

 #### Manual docker build

 For those following along with the book, you can build a binary to include in a docker image with a simple `make build`.
-This will drop a `kuard` binary into `bin/1/amd64`.
+This will drop a `kuard` binary into `bin/blue/amd64`.

 You can then build a docker image with the following `Dockerfile` in the root directory:

 ```
 FROM alpine
-COPY bin/1/amd64/kuard /kuard
+COPY bin/blue/amd64/kuard /kuard
 ENTRYPOINT ["/kuard"]
 ```

-Then build with docker with something like `docker build -t kuard-amd64:1 .`.
-Run with `docker run --rm -ti --name kuard --publish 8080:8080 kuard-amd64:1`.
+Then build with docker with something like `docker build -t kuard-amd64:blue .`.
+Run with `docker run --rm -ti --name kuard --publish 8080:8080 kuard-amd64:blue`.

 To upload to a registry you'll have to tag it and push to your registry.
 Refer to your registry documentation for details.